Shared Hosting vs. WordPress Hosting

 Updated August 25, 2020

 Hosting decisions can be difficult, particularly when there are so many different choices available.
-For many site owners just starting out, making a hosting decision comes down to selecting between Shared Hosting and WordPress Hosting.
+For many site owners just starting out, making a hosting decision comes down to selecting between Web Hosting and WordPress Hosting.

 Regardless of which hosting option you choose, there are certain things to look out for in any hosting plan.